Waning Gibbous on

 Moon after ascending node

-1 day after ascending node on 13 December 2019 at 14:15 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 26 December 2019 at 13:01 in ♑ Capricorn.
+1 day after ascending node on 13 December 2019 at 14:15 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 26 December 2019 at 13:01 in ♑ Capricorn.

 Moon after northern standstill

-1 day since the previous standstill on 13 December 2019 at 20:57 in ♋ Cancer when the Moon has reached North declination of ∠23.226°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-23.227° at the point of next southern standstill on 26 December 2019 at 20:11 in ♑ Capricorn.
+1 day since the last northern standstill on 13 December 2019 at 20:57 in ♋ Cancer when the Moon has reached North declination of ∠23.226° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-23.227° at the point of next southern standstill on 26 December 2019 at 20:11 in ♑ Capricorn.

 Syzygy in 11 days